exporl/apex/documentation/examples/index.md

 contains a list of elements and a prefix.

 -   : a relative path is specified here.
-Since Apex3 knows the location of the experiment file, only the folder containing the wave files and pictures must be specified.
+Since APEX 4 knows the location of the experiment file, only the folder containing the wave files and pictures must be specified.